The Conjuring Universe: The Nun (2018)

-In October 2017, Wan served as a producer of a horror film directed by Michael Chaves and starring Linda Cardellini, which was then titled The Children.
-The film was later retitled The Curse of La Llorona (also known as The Curse of the Weeping Woman in some international markets).
-Though marketed as a standalone film, there is a nod to The Conjuring Universe in the form of Tony Amendola, who reprises his role from Annabelle as Father Perez.
-The character gives direction to the family being tormented by the titular spirit, and relates the haunting to his experiences with the demonic entity attached to the doll.

-Raymond Cruz, Patricia Velásquez and Sean Patrick Thomas co-star in the film.
-The Curse of La Llorona premiered at South by Southwest on March 15, 2019, to mixed reviews and had a wide theatrical release on April 19.

 Annabelle Comes Home (2019)

 The third installment in the Annabelle series, Annabelle Comes Home, featured Gary Dauberman as a writer and the director in his directorial debut.
 It was based on a story treatment written by Dauberman and Wan.
 Wan and Peter Safran co-produced the project.

 Annabelle Comes Home takes place after Annabelle and The Conjuring and focuses on the doll after she was kept in the glass box in the Warrens' museum.
 Wilson and Farmiga reprised their roles as Ed and Lorraine Warren, alongside Mckenna Grace as Judy Warren and Madison Iseman as Judy's teenage babysitter.
 The film was released on June 26, 2019.

 The Conjuring: The Devil Made Me Do It (2021)

 After The Conjuring 2 was released, Wan revealed he would not return to direct another installment in the series, due to scheduling conflicts, but expressed interest in seeing other filmmakers direct more "Conjuring" films.
 Wan said that the next film in the series would take place during the 1980s and spoke of ideas for the films to explore lycanthropy, citing An American Werewolf in London and The Hound of the Baskervilles as inspiration.
 Safran stated that the next film would not be a haunted house movie.
 David Leslie Johnson-McGoldrick was hired to write the screenplay.

-The Conjuring: The Devil Made Me Do It was directed by Michael Chaves, after previously directing The Curse of La Llorona, with James Wan in producer's role.
+The Conjuring: The Devil Made Me Do It was directed by Michael Chaves, after previously directing The Curse of La Llorona, with James Wan in the producer role.
 Wilson and Farmiga reprised their roles as Ed and Lorraine Warren, with the plot revolving around the real-life "Devil Made Me Do It" case, a legal trial where the defendant claimed to have been possessed during the crimes of which he is accused.
 The film was initially scheduled for a September 11, 2020, release, before being pushed to June 4, 2021, due to the COVID-19 pandemic.
-The movie was, however, released by Warner Bros.
-Pictures and New Line Cinema in the United Kingdom on May 26, 2021, followed by United States on June 4, where it also had a month-long simultaneous release on the HBO Max streaming service.
+The film was, however, released by Warner Bros.
+Pictures and New Line Cinema in the United Kingdom on May 26, 2021, followed by the United States on June 4, where it also had a month-long simultaneous release on the HBO Max streaming service.